bgamboa1/mVSOBase/doc/buyselldoc.rst

 Electricity can be moved *locally* with transmission losses and *temporally* with storage losses.

-Fix Capacities - Fix Prices
+Fixed Capacities - Fixed Prices
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 All process, transmission and storage capacities and prices are predetermined and constant.